thoughtbot/maintaining-open-source-projects/book/02-community.md

 > with factory_girl itself.
 Please post it in
 > stackoverflow.com/questions/tagged/factory-girl.
 Closing this issue for now.

-> This issue seems very specific to your application rather than with
+> This issue seems specific to your application rather than with
 > factory_girl itself.
 I suggest you ask about it in
 > stackoverflow.com/questions/tagged/factory-girl, which will get attention from
 > more people than in this issue tracker.
 Thanks!